saverio-sevilla/mini-regex/README.md

 ```

 attempts to match the pattern with a user provided string passed as the second argument.
 It returns a list of captured strings, it will
 fail with an error message if a suitable match is not found for one of the expressions to capture.
-Backtracking is not performed.
+Backtracking is not performed and the operators are greedy by default.

 As an example the calls:
 ```